ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 Here we provide a high-level example of how artifacts can appear in different locations even within a single, common approach.
 We look at the following categories of approaches: concatenation, nesting, and fusion.
-This is to illustrate that nominally a given approach does not inherently imply a specific non-separability notion and that there are subtleties to the selection decision, since hybrid artifacts are related to non-separability guarantees.
+This is to illustrate that a given approach does not inherently imply a specific non-separability notion and that there are subtleties to the selection decision, since hybrid artifacts are related to non-separability guarantees.
-Additionally, this comparison highlights how artifacts placement can be identical in two nominally different hybrid approaches.
+Additionally, this comparison highlights how artifacts placement can be identical in two different hybrid approaches.

 We briefly summarize the hybrid approach categories (concatenation, nesting, and fusion) for clarity in description, before showing how each one may have